edgarjcfn/lucy-spy/lucy/dev/game/assets/levels/Level01.md

 The **World Thieves Federation (W.T.F.)** has stolen a huge amount of diamonds!

-Agent Lucy works for the **Organization of Marvelous Girls (O.M.G.)** and has defeated the Thieves in their own headquarters!
+Agent Lucy works for the **Organization of Marvelous Girls (O.M.G.)** and has to defeat the thieves and recover the diamonds.

-Now she needs to escape their HQ while recovering the stolen diamonds!

-###Help her recover the Diamonds
+###Help her recover the Diamonds!

 On the code window type